History (Offered Summer 2026)

 Course Description:

 Economics is the study of how a society uses limited resources to produce and distribute the goods needed to live healthy and fulfilling lives.
-This course focuses on the decisions made by individuals and firms.
-Grounded in the school’s mission with special attention to issues of stewardship and sustainability, Westtown’s Economics courses also investigate the nontraditional discipline of Ecological Economics, which probes the limits of the Earth’s resources and calls into question the basic assumption of the feasibility of ongoing growth in consumption.
-The goal of this course is to provide a solid foundation in most of the topics found in an introductory college-level economics class.
+Microeconomics focuses on the decisions made by individuals and firms, covering topics such as gains from trade, supply and demand, the welfare impact of taxes, and firm costs and profits.
+Grounded in the school’s mission with special attention to issues of stewardship and sustainability, Westtown’s economics courses also investigate the nontraditional discipline of Ecological Economics, which probes the limits of the Earth’s resources and calls into question the basic assumption of the feasibility of ongoing growth in consumption.

 Credit: 0.5